-Reconnecting When Connection is Lost
+Reconnecting When Connections Are Lost

-If you lose the connection to Integration Server you can reconnect directly from Essbase Integration Services Console without losing any unsaved work.
+If you lose the connection to Integration Server and OLAP Metadata Catalog, you can reconnect directly from Essbase Integration Services Console without losing any unsaved work.

-- ➤ To reconnect to Integration Server: - 1.
-Start the server using one of the methods described in "Starting Essbase Integration Server" on page 16. - 2.
-In the Essbase Integration Services Console, select Connections > OLAP Metadata Catalog > Reconnect.
+- > To reconnect to Integration Server: - 1.
+Start the server using one of the methods described in "Starting Essbase Integration Server" on page 16. - In the Essbase Integration Services Console, select Connections > OLAP Metadata Catalog > Reconnect.